EXFY Investors Have Opportunity To Lead Expensify, Inc. Securities Fraud Lawsuit

-(MENAFN- PR Newswire) LOS ANGELES, Jan.
-2, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Expensify, Inc. ("Expensify" or the "Company") (NASDAQ: EXFY ).
+(MENAFN- PR Newswire) BENSALEM, Pa., Jan.
+5, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Expensify, Inc. ("Expensify" or the "Company") (NASDAQ: EXFY ).

 Class Period: November 2021 IPO